Balancing Privacy and Performance for Private Federated Learning Algorithms: DP Federated Learning Algorithm

-where $N$ is the number of clients, $f_i(x)$ is the loss function of $i^{\text{th}}$ client based on its own local data.
-We aim to find a global model that works well for all the clients.
-We use local differential privacy (DP)~\cite{dwork2014algorithmic} to quantify privacy loss, as DP has become a gold standard for making formal statements about data anonymization.
+To quantify information leakge, we use local differential privacy (local DP)~\cite{dwork2014algorithmic}.
 Local DP relies on the notion of neighboring sets, where we say that two federated datasets $D$ and $D^\prime$ are neighbors if they differ in only one client.
 Local DP aims to protect the privacy of each client whose data is being used for learning the ML model by ensuring that the obtained model does not reveal any sensitive information about them.
-A formal definition follows. \begin{definition}[\cite{dwork2014algorithmic}] A randomized algorithm $\mathcal{A}:\mathcal{D}\rightarrow\mathcal{O}$ with domain $\mathcal{D}$ and range $\mathcal{O}$ is $(\epsilon,\delta)$-differentially private if for all neighboring federated datasets $D, D^\prime\in\mathcal{D}$ and for all events $S\subset\mathcal{O}$ in the output space of $\mathcal{A}$, we have
+A formal definition follows.